DataBrewery/cubes/doc/model.rst

 label_attribute  name of attribute containing label to be displayed (customer
-                 name for customer level, region name for region level, month name for month level) info             custom info, such as formatting.
+                 name for customer level, region name for region level, month name for month level) order_attribute  name of attribute that is used for sorting, default is the first attribute (key) info             custom info, such as formatting.
 Not used by cubes framework.
 ================ ================================================================